galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 You are thinking "Wow!
 This is a simple question...
 I know where to find the data, at the [UCSC Genome Browser](https://genome.ucsc.edu/), but how do I actually compute this?"
 There is really a straightforward way of answering this question and it is called **Galaxy**.
 So let's try it...

 Browse to your Galaxy instance and log in or register.
 The Galaxy interface consists of three main parts.
-The available tools are listed on the left, your analysis history is recorded on the right, and the middle pane will show the home page, a tool form or some dataset content.
+The available tools are listed on the left, your analysis history is recorded on the right, and the central panel will show the home page, a tool form or some dataset content.

 ![Galaxy interface](../../images/galaxy_interface.png)